 In the spirit of fostering understanding, each Osher at Dartmouth member is encouraged to share opinions and ideas.
 Osher at Dartmouth class participants do not attempt to "convert" others because there is a mutual respect for each member's experiences, ideas, value systems, and beliefs.
 The true focus of an Osher at Dartmouth class is the critical examination of issues and opinions.
 Each participant's point of view carries equal weight.
 Consensus is not a goal.
 We encourage participants with all points of view to attend and become engaged through discussion and civil debate.

 Please make sure your schedule will permit you to attend the majority of the sessions of any full-length course you select, and ALL sessions of any mini-course you select.
-If unanticipated circumstances will prevent you from attending a class session, please contact your Study Leader or Class Representative at the first available opportunity.
+If unanticipated circumstances will prevent you from attending a class session, please contact your Study Leader or Class Monitor at the first available opportunity.
 If you are unable to continue participation in a class, contact the Osher at Dartmouth office as soon as you can to discuss dropping the course.

 Osher at Dartmouth may cancel a course if minimum enrollment is not achieved.
 If a course is cancelled prior to the start of term for this or any other reason, registrants will receive a seat in their alternate course selection, if available.
 If an alternate course was not selected or is unavailable, the office will process a credit of the fees for the cancelled course.
 The credit may be used for a future course.